 Carbohydrates are undoubtedly the most vilified macronutrient.
 Given that metabolism and environmental factors make nutritional needs rather individual, it’s crucial to note that experimentation is key.

-The insulinogenic activity of simple sugars can be significantly attenuated when combined with other food sources.
+The insulinogenic activity of simple sugars can be reduced when combined with other food sources.
 Therefore, you can safely consume small amounts of simple sugars so long as you’re also eating things that lower the glycemic load of a meal (such as dietary fiber and unsaturated fats).
 Don’t get ahead of yourself and thinks this means that things like soda and candy are good for fat loss; rather, this just makes it clear that some sugar is fine and won’t impede your fat loss efforts.

 For most people, it’s impractical to avoid carbohydrates, especially in the long-term.
 By eating even a modest amount of carbohydrates when trying to lose fat, you’ll notice better energy levels and enhanced mood; not to mention you won’t feel so inhibited with your food selection.
 Most importantly, you’ll still lose ample amounts of fat (assuming your calorie intake is proper).